4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

      * Verify it looks good!
 Look over all the text carefully.
 If there's anything weird, make changes in illustrator, save as PNG, and convert with bitmap2component again.

   10. Put all the holes onto the same GND net:
+     * Sometimes you have to create the GND net first (sometimes it's already there?).
+Select from the menu bar: View -> List Nets.
+If "GND" is not listed, then create it as follows:
+          * Save the pcb and close KiCAD.
+          * Open the .kicad_pcb file in a text editor
+          * At or around linee 9, you should see a line that says:   `(nets 0)`
+          * Change this to read: `(nets 2)`
+          * Then scroll down to around line 85 or so, until you see this line: `(net 0 "")`
+          * Below it, add this line:   `(net 1 "GND")`
+          * Save the file, close it, and re-open in KiCAD.
+Verify that View->List Nets shows a GND net

      * Click on each panel component, one at a time, and edit the Pad (not the footprint, we want to edit the pad itself).
      * It seems you have to have the component UnLocked.
 That way, when you click on it, it will ask you to edit the footprint or the pad.
 Select 'pad'.
 If the component is locked, it won't ask you this.
      * Change the Net of the pad to GND